hereticsfork/Weather-Bot/readme.txt

-This is a python script that uses Open Weather maps and Tweepy to tweet the weather once per hour.
+This is a python script that uses Open Weather Maps and Tweepy to tweet the weather once per hour.
 To use this script you will need a twitter developer account and an Open Weather Maps account.
 With the current configuration this will only work for locations in the US because OWM only supports zipcodes in